Application

 Explore the human microbiome with Organ-on-a-Chip technology

 With Organ-Chips, researchers can culture human intestinal cells in direct contact with human gut microbiota.
-The dynamic microenvironment of Organ-Chips has been shown to support a stable microbial co-culture, overcoming the challenge of bacterial overgrowth that often occurs within hours in conventional in vitro models.
-Organ-on-a-Chip technology could serve as a discovery platform for understanding the microbiome’s role in healthy and disease physiology and accelerating the development of microbiome-related therapies, probiotics, and nutraceuticals.
+Organ-Chips’ dynamic microenvironment has been shown to support a stable microbial co-culture, overcoming the challenge of bacterial overgrowth that often occurs within hours in conventional in vitro models.
+Organ-on-a-Chip technology could serve as a discovery platform for understanding the microbiome’s role in healthy and diseased physiology and accelerating the development of microbiome-related therapies, probiotics, and nutraceuticals.

 Microbiome